ztangerineio/vanilla/README.md

 2. Docker
    1. Docker installation instructions can be found at <https://docs.docker.com/engine/install/ubuntu/>
    2. Or, you can use the convenience script in this repo. (<https://github.com/ztangerineio/vanilla/blob/main/ubuntu-docker-installer.sh>)
-3. `docker-compose`
-4. A CUDA-capable GPU
+3. A CUDA-capable GPU
-5. Prep your local docker environment and daemon
+4. Local docker environment and daemon prepped with nvidia container toolkit

-### Prepare your local docker environment
+### Preparing your local docker environment

 ```bash
 # Import the GPG key for the NVIDIA container toolkit